glotzerlab/signac-docs/docs/source/aggregation.rst

     def op4(job1, job2=None):
         pass

-In the above example, the jobs will get aggregated in groups of 2 and hence, up to two jobs will be passed as parameters at once.
+In the above example, the jobs will get aggregated in groups of 2 and hence, up to two jobs will be passed as arguments at once.

 .. note::